rubui/ConventionBackendAPI/README.md

 An API to manage talks, attendees, and speakers for a convention

 # Set Up
-Add your information for MongoDB in the .env file to connect to the database
+Add your information for MongoDB in the .env file to connect to the your database

 # Routes